What is ISO 27004 Standard, and Why Is It Required?

 Clause 3: Terms and definitions

-This clause mentions and defines all the key terms used within the standard
+This clause mentions and defines all the key terms used within the standard, enabling a common understanding of terminology among all users.

 Clause 4: Structure and overview

-Outlines the document’s purpose and structure and mentions the number of clauses defined within it.
+The structure and overview clause outlines the document’s purpose and structure and mentions the number of defined clauses.

 Clause 5: Rationale